Species-theoretic foundations of perturbative quantum field theory: Products, Decorated Series, and Perturbation

 is a homomorphism of algebras. \end{prop} \begin{proof} For preservation of units, we have

 For preservation of multiplication, recall that the multiplication of $\textbf{a}\otimes \textbf{E}_V$ is given by

-Then $\widecheck{\rho}(u,\ssS)$ maps this to the series
+Then $\widecheck{\rho}_{u,\ssS}$ maps this to the series

-The equality here, which is a case of (\refeqq{eq:actionohh}), follows from the fact that $u$ gives $\textbf{a}$ the structure of an $\textbf{E}$-algebra.
+The equality here, which is an instance of (\refeqq{eq:actionohh}), follows from the fact that $u$ gives $\textbf{a}$ the structure of an $\textbf{E}$-algebra.
 On the other hand, the multiplication of $(\textbf{a}\otimes \textbf{E}_V)^{\textbf{E}}$, which was defined in (\refeqq{eq:multofNderiv}), is given by